hanneskod/yaysondb/README.md

  * Powerfull searches using search documents.
  * Supports limits, ordering and custom filtering expressions.
  * Multiple filesystem support through flysystem.
- * Validates that source has note been altered before writing.
+ * Validates that source has not been altered before writing.
  * Fast logging with the dedicated LogEngine.

 Installation